José Bordalás: Valencia

 Bordalás was appointed head coach of Valencia CF in May 2021, signing a two-year contract.
 On his debut on 13 August, his team won 1–0 against his previous employer.
 In his first season, the team reached the final of the Copa del Rey, where they lost on penalties to Real Betis.

 On 3 June 2022, days after the sacking of chairman Anil Murthy, Valencia's owner Peter Lim announced that manager Bordalás would also be released, with Italian Gennaro Gattuso being brought in as replacement.

 Getafe return

 On 29 April 2023, Bordalás returned to Getafe for the final seven games of the season, with the side in the relegation zone and having dismissed Quique Sánchez Flores.
 The following day, he oversaw a 1–0 loss at RCD Espanyol.
-After successfully guiding them to safety, he signed a new two-year contract on 23 June.
+After guiding them to safety, he signed a new two-year contract on 23 June.

+On 10 June 2026, following a successful campaign in which the club qualified for the UEFA Conference League with a seventh-place finish, Bordalás renewed his contract for a further two years.

 Style of management

-Bordalás was both well known and frequently criticised for using highly defensive and aggressive tactics, often against bigger teams.
-This style of play was known colloquially as Haramball.
+Bordalás is both well known and frequently criticised for anti-football techniques, including using highly defensive and aggressive tactics, often against bigger teams.